citp/privacy-policy-historical/e/en/eng/engineersaustralia.org.au.md

-In the event of a complaint against you we use personal information provided to us to investigate the complaint in accordance with the procedures set down in Engineers Australia's Disciplinary Regulations and the Manual of Investigation and Disciplinary Procedures.
+In the event of a complaint against you we use personal information provided to us to investigate the complaint in accordance with the procedures set down in Engineers Australia's Disciplinary Regulations.

 As a not-for-profit organisation, Engineers Australia needs to enter into sponsorship arrangements with third parties from time to time.
 This allows us to keep membership fees at a low level, and to provide a greater range of services.
 When we enter a sponsorship agreement, we may use your personal information to provide you with information about products, services and promotions offered by our sponsors.

 ###  **Disclosure of your personal information**

 Engineers Australia may disclose personal information and sensitive information as defined by the Privacy Act, held about you to: